 You can also go to your municipal government.
 Most local officials have causes that they support.
 You can support these causes without having to be political.

 Based on my experience, many of these causes do not work because those who manage them do not have the passion for the cause.
 They were just appointed by their politician bosses.

 Finally, if you cannot find any of these causes, use Google search or explore Facebook groups.

 Join and be an active participant.
-Once you found your cause, join those groups that can make the most use of your talents and skills.
+Once you have found your cause, join those groups that can use your talents and skills most.

 Donating money is okay, of course.
 However, your cause will surely make you contribute time and energy to make a difference.